-This course is a foundational postsecondary biology course and emphasizes biological chemistry, the major types of cell structures and functions, metabolism, homeostasis, cellular transport mechanisms, energy transformation pathways, DNA and RNA in gene expression.
-It compares prokaryotes and eukaryotes.
-This course examines body form, habitat, life cycle, characteristic molecules and enzymes in plants.
-It overviews use of cellular and molecular biology in agriculture, biotechnology, medicine, and its global application.
-In order to be successful in this course. students should have completed Biology 30 or equivalent.
+This course overviews the use of cellular and molecular biology in agriculture, biotechnology and medicine, with a global perspective.
+It emphasizes biological chemistry, the major types of cell structures and function, metabolism, homeostasis, cellular transport mechanisms, energy transformation pathways and DNA and RNA in gene expression.
+It compares prokaryotes and eukaryotes, and examines body form, habitat, life cycle, characteristic molecules and enzymes in plants.
+Biology 30 or equivalent is recommended.
+Not available for supplemental.
 Corequisite courses: BIO-150L.